cosmin22h/Real-Estate-Website-RO/README.md

 Admin:
   - website viewing;
   - database management (accounts and announces management);
-  - send a monthly report to the real estate agencies which containts the number of contacts for each announces type.
+  - send a monthly report to the real estate agencies which containts the number of contacts for each announces type in the previous month.

 Customer:
   - announces viewing;